Class I Caramel Innovations

 Use Rate & Darkness

-Because class III and IV caramels can be very dark in color and require low usage rates, it can be difficult to switch to class I’s that often require double or triple the use rate, which is why – to make it easier for companies who don’t have that kind of room in their formulations, we developed specialty dark class I caramel.
-Using an innovative cooking method, we were able to create a simple class I caramel that has a color intensity similar to a class III or single-strength class IV caramel.
+Because class III and IV caramels can be very dark in colour and require low usage rates, it can be difficult to switch to class I’s that often require double or triple the use rate, which is why – to make it easier for companies who don’t have that kind of room in their formulations, we developed specialty dark class I caramel.
+Using an innovative cooking method, we were able to create a simple class I caramel that has a colour intensity similar to a class III or single-strength class IV caramel.
 This means that companies can achieve similar shades at similar use rates using a class I, as can be seen in the image below.

 Shade

-As you can see in the image below, standard class I caramels (left) tend to have a yellow tone to them, while many class III colors have more of a red tone to them (center).
+As you can see in the image below, standard class I caramels (left) tend to have a yellow tone to them, while many class III colours have more of a red tone to them (center).
 Because of this hue difference it can be difficult to find a class I that can match the shade when switching to simpler options.
 To overcome the hue hurdle, we created a class I caramel called Flex that can better bridge this gap (right), making it now possible to use class I caramels in applications like sauces where class IIIs are often favored.

 Stability